Kalugy/Kalugy/README.md

 - :books: Exploring projects

-- :coffee: In my spare time, I love playing some sports, games and study!
+- :coffee: In my spare time, I like playing some sports, games and study!